 by Todd Youngblood

-To begin to understand why, consider the diagram below which shows the all-so-familiar exercise of “googling.”
+To begin to understand why, consider the diagram on the left which shows the all-so-familiar exercise of “googling.”
 Your customer searches for “X” trusting in Google to sort through the gazillion pages out on the internet to deliver the most relevant results.
 That’s what they do all the time.
 (That’s what you do all time!
 That’s what we all do all the time!)

 What are the odds your stuff will be listed on the first page of the search results?
 Second page?
 An “early enough” page?

-Now consider the next diagram, and the fact that any searcher will have more trust and confidence in information from a known source.
+Now consider the diagram on the right, and the fact that any searcher will have more trust and confidence in information from a known source.
 The better I know the source, the more I trust the information.

 In this case, the searcher decides to “toggle the social search switch.”
 Good ole’ Google then takes the first set of results and passes them through another filter.
 If the result did not come from a web page, blog post, tweet, or some other social media “share” thingy specifically connected by the searcher to one of his or her contacts, it doesn’t show up.